Jollyhrothgar/basic_root_class/README.md

 This module is designed to show you how to write your own class, compile it to your own library, and load and run that library in root with a macro.

+This tutorial works with ROOT version 5.34.
+It probably doesn't work with ROOT 6.0.

 # Standard Warning
 This tutorial was written by Mike Beaumier.
 I am a graduate student at UCR, and am not a programmer by training.
 These tutorials may not represent the